Good Night – The Star

 The juxtaposition of the two songs could not be more striking.
 It’s as if we the listeners are given much-needed healing after undergoing the horrors of the song before.
 A similar contrast is found between Keys #16 and 17 of the tarot’s major arcana.
 The Tower (#16) represents chaos and destruction.
 It is the ultimate “scary” card of the tarot because it implies that old comforts will be stripped away and replaced with upheaval, confusion, and suffering.
 Surely, many Beatles fans would describe the 8+ minutes of sitting through “Revolution 9” just this way!

-It is a fitting conclusion to the Beatles’ longest and strangest record.
-And a reminder that all horrific ordeals and bad trips come to an end eventually.
-They are often replaced with a deepened sense of inner peace and calm, and a renewed connection to the divine wonders of the soul.
+It is a poetic conclusion to the Beatles’ strangest record.
+And a reminder that all horrific ordeals come to an end, at least eventually.
+When they finally do, they’re often replaced with a deepened sense of inner peace and calm, and a renewed connection to the divine wonders of the soul.

 “Close your eyes and I’ll close mine